Triathlon England Awards 2025 Winner

 For both individual female and open have the following age-group categories in both the Olympic and Sprint.
 Ages are taken as age at 31 Dec 2024:

-The relay teams only have mixed, female and open categories – which will include those eligible for the Family Cup (see above).
+The relay teams have mixed, female and open categories.

 How do I find the start on race day?